Topological insulators and K-theory

-As an instance of the holographic principle, the bulk-boundary correspondence gives rise to an isomorphism between the bulk $K$-theory and the boundary $K$-theory.
-For a topological insulator, the bulk is the momentum space, and the role of the boundary is played by the fixed points of the time reversal symmetry.
-As we argue, the bulk-boundary correspondence of a topological insulator realizes the same mod 2 index theorem from a different point of view.
+As an instance of the holographic principle, the bulk-boundary correspondence plays an important role in topological insulators.
+If the bulk and boundary theory are modeled by K-theory, then the bulk-boundary correspondence gives rise to a homomorphism (not necessary to be an isomorphism) between the bulk $K$-theory and the boundary $K$-theory.
+In other words, the bulk-boundary correspondence falls into the category of bivariant K-theory, i.e., KK-theory.
+The equivalence between the mod 2 topological index and the Kane--Mele invariant gives hints on the geometry of the bulk-boundary correspondence.
+The bulk is given by the momentum space, and our novel observation is that the effective boundary can be identified as the set of fixed points, since the Kane--Mele invariant is defined over the fixed points.
+Based on the Baum--Connes isomorphism for the torus, We explain the bulk-boundary correspondence by a concrete example.
+In fact, the bulk-boundary correspondence in a topological insulator realizes the same mod 2 index theorem.